ikappaki/basilisp-nrepl-async/README.md

 ## Usage

-Start the nREPL server in async mode and periodically call its `work-fn` within the program's main loop
+To start the nREPL server on a random port bound to the local interface, call the the `basilisp-nrepl-async.nrepl-server/server-start!` function with the `async?` option set to `true`, and periodically invoke the returned `work-fn` within your program's main loop.

 ```clojure
 (require '[basilisp-nrepl-async.nrepl-server :as nr])